- Chen Shui-bian, P Taiwan, Dem. Progressive Party,

 was meant to provoke.
 Chinese leaders remained quiet, leaving the president

-to face the wrath of his own people
+to face the wrath of his own people.
+That certainly marks a positive change

 from the past.
 But it leaves Mr. Chen with few options to recover the